Iljaaa/machete/README.md

 ['attribute',  'regex', string $pattern, ...]
 ```

-The third param mast be regex pattern.
+The third parameter must be a regex pattern.
 If you not set item or set wrong you get rule configuration exception.

-Additional params:
+Additional parameters:

-Rule don't have additional params.
+Rule doesn't have additional parameters.

 Overridden error messages: